lilsliceofbread/badgl-engine/README.md

 # badgl engine
-making a terrible graphics "engine" to learn c and opengl.
+making a terrible graphics engine/framework to learn c and openGL.

 WIP (no documentation, have fun!)